charishma-a/FullStack-Donation/README.md

 Both the servers should run concurrently.

-The client side consists of 2 components
+The client side consists of 2 main components which will provide interaction with users.

 1. addDonation
 2. DonationDetail